Understanding Pollen Counts

 • Season: Late spring to early fall

-• Peak: Usually June-July in Northern Hemisphere
+• Peak: Usually June-July in the Northern Hemisphere

 Weed Pollen